phalcon-orphanage/docs/en/reference/models.rst

         public $price;
     }

-By using setters and getters you can control which properties are visible publicly, additionally add validation rules before internal attributes are assigned or transform existing data before being used by the application:
+By using getters and setters you can control which properties are visible publicly perform various transformations to the data (which would be impossible otherwise) and also add validation rules to the data stored in the object:

 .. code-block:: php